sd19spring/GERSHWIN/docs/how_we_got_here.md

 _Successes_

-* We were able to generate music that matches a given genre fairly well
+* We were able to generate music that matches a given genre
-* minamilstic, appealing aethetic
+* minimalistic, appealing aesthetic

 _Failures_

 * Integration within one output area
 * Can't match notes to syllable breakdown